DynamicTables Tutorial

 Constructing a table with initialized columns

 The DynamicTable class represents a column-based table to which you can add custom columns.
-It consists of a a description, a list of columns , and a list of row IDs.
+It consists of a description, a list of columns , and a list of row IDs.
 You can create a DynamicTable by first defining the VectorData objects that will make up the columns of the table.
 Each VectorData object must contain the same number of rows.
 A list of rows IDs may be passed to the DynamicTable using the id argument.
 Row IDs are a useful way to access row information independent of row location index.
 The list of row IDs must be cast as an ElementIdentifiers object before being passed to the DynamicTable object.
 If no value is passed to id, an ElementIdentifiers object with 0-indexed row IDs will be created for you automatically.

 MATLAB Syntax Note: Using column vectors is crucial to properly build vectors and tables.
 When defining individual values, make sure to use semi-colon (;) instead of instead of comma (,) when defining the data fields of these.